-Use of Ram Jack[®] Foundation Systems for compliance with the High-Velocity Hurricane Zone provisions of the 2010 Florida Building Code[®] has not been evaluated, and is outside the scope of this supplemental report.
+Use of Ram Jack[®] Foundation Systems for compliance with the High-Velocity Hurricane Zone provisions of the 2017 Florida Building Code[®] has not been evaluated, and is outside the scope of this supplemental report.

-For products falling under Florida Rule 9N-3, verification that the report holder's quality assurance program is audited by a quality assurance entity approved by the Florida Building Commission for the type of inspections being conducted is the responsibility of an approved validation entity (or the code official when the report holder does not possess an approval by the Commission).
+For products falling under Florida Rule 9N-3, verification that the report holder's quality assurance program is audited by a quality assurance entity approved by the Florida Building Commission for the type of inspections being conducted is the responsibility of an approved validation entity (or the code official, when the report holder does not possess an approval by the Commission).

-This supplement expires concurrently with the master report reissued February 2015.
+This supplement expires concurrently with the evaluation report, reissued February 2020.